dev-penny/Demo-Fiori-App/README.md

 # Demo-Fiori-App
-SAP Fiori Application Template
+SAP Fiori Application

+## Details
-This is my first attempt to create a Fiori App using the Northwind OData services
+SAP Fiori Application using the Northwind OData services

 ## Overview
 This Fiori app is based on the Orders Reference Scenario.